egecansen/sahibinden-case-study/README.md

 ## Reporting & Notifications

 Reports are generated via Maven Surefire (target/site/surefire-report.html).
-The HTML report can be emailed by providing credentials and setting the send-report-email property to true.
+The HTML report can be emailed by providing credentials and setting the `send-report-email` property to true.

-Seperated sibling
+By the help of the recources on pom.xml, all .properties files in the source folder are automatically included in the build, so configuration files are always available when the application runs.
+Additionally, after tests are executed, the generated HTML test report is automatically included in the post-report target directory.
+This allows the module responsible for sending emails to access and attach the latest report without any manual copying or file moving on your part.

 ## CI/CD

-This project is designed for CI/CD integration using Jenkins and Docker.
+Project is designed for CI/CD integration using Jenkins and Docker.
 All dependencies are installed inside the Jenkins container automatically.
-**To be able to run on pipeline, make sure use-remote-appium property is set to true.**
+To be able to run on pipeline, make sure `use-remote-appium` property is set to true.

 1. Start Jenkins & Appium with Docker